bodrick/awesome/README.md

 *   [AutoMapper/AutoMapper](https://github.com/AutoMapper/AutoMapper) - A convention-based object-object mapper in .NET.
 *   [MiniProfiler/dotnet](https://github.com/MiniProfiler/dotnet) - A simple but effective mini-profiler for ASP.NET (and Core) websites
 *   [filipw/Strathweb.CacheOutput](https://github.com/filipw/Strathweb.CacheOutput) - ASP.NET Web API CacheOutput - library to allow you to cache the output of ApiControllers
-*   [mwrock/RequestReduce](https://github.com/mwrock/RequestReduce) - Instantly makes your .net website faster by reducing the number and size of requests with almost no effort.
-*   [pmcfernandes/Bootstrap.A11y](https://github.com/pmcfernandes/Bootstrap.A11y) - Twitter Bootstrap Controls for ASP.NET
-*   [mikeobrien/HidLibrary](https://github.com/mikeobrien/HidLibrary) - This library enables you to enumerate and communicate with Hid compatible USB devices in .NET.
-*   [git-tfs/git-tfs](https://github.com/git-tfs/git-tfs) - A Git/TFS bridge, similar to git-svn

 ## C++